 By Hyougetsu and Nishi(E)da.
-Released in Japan by Earth Star Entertainment.
+Released in Japan by Earth Star Novels.
 Released in North America by J-Novel Club.
 Translated by Ningen.

 A lot of these light novels were originally based on webnovels where readers no doubt left comments on what made them happy and what made them unhappy.
 This may be why each succeeding volume of Der Werwolf has managed to top itself when it comes to Veight’s superhuman powers of humility, with a number of “I’m just a lowly vice commander” lines or their equivalents here, even while he strategizes, leads armies into battle, decides the course of a throne war, and manages to get the best military leader of the Empire settled in Veight’s own land.
 It beggars belief a bit, and the rest of the cast are finding it less and less tolerable.
 Veight’s past has almost never been focused on, but what little he’s mentioned implies he was a standard Japanese NEET who was crushed by women and expectations and therefore has a horrible opinion of himself.
 If anyone’s going to be able to force him to admit his own accomplishments, it’s going to have to be someone who can take that into account.
 Sadly, the only other person who knew is now dead.